MicrosoftDocs/powerapps-docs/articles/app-from-sharepoint.md

    ms.date="05/03/2016"
    ms.author="jamesol"/>

-# Create an app to manage data from SharePoint Online #
+# Create an app to manage data from SharePoint #

 Create an app for adding, updating, and deleting data in a SharePoint list.
 Specify the list, create the app automatically, and then specify which data you want to show.
 Test the app by displaying, sorting, filtering, and updating data.

 ## Prerequisites

 - [Sign up](signup-for-powerapps.md) for PowerApps and [install](http://aka.ms/powerappsinstall) PowerApps.
 When you open PowerApps, sign in using the same credentials that you used to sign up.
-- A list in SharePoint Online that contains only supported types of columns.
+- A SharePoint list that contains only supported types of columns.
 For more information, see [Known issues](connection-sharepoint-online.md#known-issues).

 The list in this tutorial contains these columns:
 ![](./media/app-from-sharepoint/ListColumns.png)